cloud66/help-old/_posts/how-to/2013-09-26-ssl-termination-on-load-balancers.md

 See also: [AWS documentation](http://docs.aws.amazon.com/IAM/latest/UserGuide/InstallCert.html)

-## Using load balancing with HAProxy:  (DigitalOcean, Linode,  Telefonica, Joyent)
+## Using load balancing with HAProxy

+* DigitalOcean
+* Linode
+* Telefonica
+* Joyent

 HAProxy 1.4 doesn’t natively support SSL.
 But it possible to use an SSL encryption wrapper like Stunnel, Stud, Pound or Nginx.
 They can terminate TLS/SSL connections and forward the unencrypted traffic to HAProxy.

-####How to use HAProxy with Stunnel to handle HTTPS requests:
+##How to use HAProxy with Stunnel to handle HTTPS requests:

 - Firstly, install Stunnel on the load balancer:
 <p>
 <kbd>
 apt-get install stunnel